Shakespeared101/spy-object-detection/README.md

 - Identifies objects like mirrors, cameras, and phones that could be used for unauthorized recording or monitoring.
 - Ensures that these objects are detected if they are placed in view of the employee’s workstation.

-### Employee Presence Verification

-- Integrates face recognition software to verify the identity of individuals at workstations.
-- Detects whether an authorized employee is present and actively working.
-- Identifies and alerts security personnel if an unknown person is observed near the workstation or looking at the monitor.

 ### Enhanced Security

 - Provides a comprehensive solution to mitigate the risks of industrial espionage and privacy breaches.